MurphyPone/murphypone.github.io/src/content/ml-4.md

 > Thus, one of our primary goals for Monte Carlo methods is to estimate $q^∗$.
 To achieve this, we first consider the policy evaluation problem for action values

-Similarly, the evalutation problem for action values is to estimate $q_\pi(s,a)$: the expected return starting from $s$, taking action $a$, and following $\pi$ thereafter.
+Similarly, the evaluation problem for action values is to estimate $q_\pi(s,a)$: the expected return starting from $s$, taking action $a$, and following $\pi$ thereafter.
 We simply modify the MC method to handle state-action pairs rather than only the states.
 Just as before, these MC methods converge quadratically upon the expected values as the number of visits to all state-action pairs approaches infinity.

 Difficulties arise as many state-action pairs may never be visited.
 If $\pi$ is deterministic, then following it will observe returns only for _one_ of the actions from each state.
 The no returns from the missing actions, the MC estimates of those will not improve with experience.
 This hinders the intentional ability to compare estimated values of all actions from each state.